joelhawksley/identity/components-2020/slides.md

 ^ leads to less than optimal caching behavior

-^ compiled methods are cached at runtime, after forking servers like Unicorn and Puma
+^ views are compiled into methods at runtime

+^ after forking servers like Unicorn and Puma

 ^ One part of cold first request render times being slow